TanumaHideki/ReLM-PoC/docs/relm_e.md

 There's no need to pay attention to cache memory in software operation, letting users program so conveniently as if the programs were running on a huge lump of shared memory.

 The cost of this convenience, however, weighs heavily on hardware.
-Cache memories occupy the largest part of processor circuits and increases electricity consumption accordingly, while giving users no benefit of direct use.
+Cache memories occupy the largest part of processor circuits and increase electricity consumption accordingly, while giving users no benefit of direct use.
 Specially in such a case that a couple of cache memories hold overlapping copies of part of the shared memory, it requires a complicated processing mechanism to sustain "[memory coherence](https://en.wikipedia.org/wiki/Memory_coherence)."
 After all, this technique basically assumes an external large shared memory, being dedicated to relatively large-scale systems.